questionmorc/petal-platform-test/PRODUCTION.md

 - **Network Policies:**
     - Implement network policies to control traffic flow between pods and namespaces.
 This helps to segment your network and prevent unauthorized access.
     - Use fine-grained network policies to restrict communication to only necessary ports and protocols.
-    - Consider using network policy controllers that provide advanced features, such as policy auditing and visualization.

 - **RBAC (Role-Based Access Control):**
     - Enforce the principle of least privilege by granting users and service accounts only the permissions they need.